rocioizq/Responsive-Qr-code-component-main/README.md

 Thanks for checking out this front-end coding challenge.

-I used HTML and CSS, I learn a lot
+I used HTML and CSS